mtycks/em-em-recipes/content/blog/the-stew/index.md

 - ingredient: 1 tsp red-pepper flakes
 - ingredient: 1 large can of chickpeas
 - ingredient: 2 (15-ounce) cans coconut milk
-  note: yes, that's a lot
+  note: yes, that's a lot. you could use 1½ cans and add more water
 - ingredient: 2 cups of stock
   note: or water
 - ingredient: "1 bunch of greens: Swiss chard, kale, ..."